adsr/phpspy/README.md

 ![advanced](https://i.imgur.com/nlUfCWT.gif)

-You can also use it make flamegraphs like this:
+You can also use it to make flamegraphs like this:

 ![FlameGraph example](https://i.imgur.com/e6P9Arp.png)